 3. Rain Man (1988)

 Hoffman’s Raymond is a strange genius, who can easily count cards, but can’t connect his perception to a set of emotions.
 He is kidnapped from the care home by his younger brother Charlie (Tom Cruise).
-Charlie has only recently learned of Raymond’s existence and doesn’t have good intentions behind this kidnapping.
+Charlie has only recently learnt of Raymond’s existence and doesn’t have good intentions behind this kidnapping.
 Hoffman’s performance had me transfixed.
 But I developed more appreciation for his portrayal after getting to know and meeting different individuals on the autistic spectrum.

 4. Death of a Salesman (1985)